Marzipan: Iberian Peninsula line

 Another possible geographic origin is the parts of Spain that were known as Al-Andalus.
 In Toledo (850–900, though more probably 1150 during the reign of Alfonso VII) this specialty was known as Postre Regio (instead of Mazapán).
-There are also mentions in The Book of One Thousand and One Nights of an almond paste eaten during Ramadan and as an aphrodisiac.
+There are also mentions in the folktale collection, One Thousand and One Nights of an almond paste eaten during Ramadan and as an aphrodisiac.

 Mazapán is Toledo's most famous dessert, often created for Christmas, and has PGI status.
 For this, almonds have to be at least 50% of the total weight, following the directives of Mazapán de Toledo regulator council.

 Another idea to support this line is the important tradition of another Spanish almond-based Christmas confectionery, the turrón.